fybrik/fybrik/docs/StorageManagement.md

 ## How to support a new connection type

-### StorageManager
+### Development

+- Add a new connection schema and compile `taxonomy.json`.

-- Implement `AllocateStorage`/`DeleteStorage` for the new type and register it.
-(Depends on the definition of the appropriate schema by Fybrik.)
+- StorageManager: implement `AllocateStorage`/`DeleteStorage` for the new type and register it.

 - Create a new docker image of StorageManager

+- Optionally extend catalog-connector to support the new connection.

+- Re-install Fybrik release using StorageManager image and the new taxonomy schema.
+No change to fybrik_crd is required.

-### Fybrik core
+### Deployment

-- Add a new connection schema and compile `taxonomy.json`.

 - Ensure existence of modules that are able to write/copy to this connection.
 Update the capabilities in module yamls accordingly.